 Guided Watauga River Fishing Trips Based in Johnson City, TN

-For rainbow and brown trout fly fishing in Tennessee, there’s no better choice than the Watauga River.
-At 60 miles long, it offers plenty of room for anglers of all kinds—and it’s one of our favorite destinations.
-When you book one of High Country Angler’s Watauga River fishing trips near Johnson City, TN, you’ll spend the day floating down the river.
+For rainbow and brown trout fly fishing in Tennessee, there’s no better choice than the tailwaters of the Watauga River.
+About 20 miles long, it offers plenty of room for anglers of all kinds—and it’s one of our favorite destinations.
+When you book one of High Country Angler’s Watauga River fly fishing trips near Johnson City, TN, you’ll spend the day float fishing down the river in a Stealthcraft hard bottom drift boat.
 There are also places where you and your group can get out of the boat and wade.

-Using generation schedules provided by TVA, our experienced anglers figure out where fish are biting and take you there on our fly-fishing river floats.
+Using generation schedules provided by TVA, our experienced anglers figure out where the trout are biting and take you float fishing or wade fishing there.
 Generation schedules are available before all trips; you can download an app on your phone or view them online.

 The headwaters begin on the slopes of Grandfather Mountain in Watauga County, North Carolina, and flow into Watauga Lake.
 Surrounded by the Cherokee National Forest, the lake was formed by the Watauga Dam, followed by the Wilbur Dam.
 Because of the river’s consistently cold temperatures, anglers can enjoy Watauga river fly fishing all year long.
-The river has a robust rainbow and brown trout population, and the hatches are ideal for Blue Wing Olives and Caddis.
+The river has a robust rainbow and brown trout population, and the hatches are ideal for Blue Wing Olives, Sulphurs, Caddis, Scuds and Midges.

 Contact our guides to request more information about our Watauga River fishing trips.
 We serve visitors from throughout the United States from our Johnson City, Tennessee location.